nitzanrazin/virtual-scrabble-tile-bank/README.md

 Install by: pip install Pmw

-This package is used to create tooltips
+This package is used to create tooltips.

 ---
 <a name="footnote1">[1]</a>: For the (unrealistic) case of